johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-05-azure-pipelines-custom-pipelines-task-extension-node-16/index.md

 }
 ```

+I'm rather unclear as to the benefits of having a `Node10` and a `Node16` alongside each other; there's no useful reason to do so that I can come up with.
+I may be missing something.

-In my own case I wanted to take advantage of the Node 16 environment and so I removed the `Node10` property entirely.
+Either way, in my own case I wanted to take advantage of the Node 16 environment and so I removed the `Node10` property entirely.
 My `task.json` now looks like this:

 ```json
   "execution": {